Parallelisation of partial differential equations via representation theory

 \Section{conc} Conclusions.

-Symmetry can be used effectively to decouple the numerical solutions of partial differential equations into independent solves.
-This is standard practice for even-odd symmetry and rotational symmetry but we have seen how more sophisticated symmetry groups like those associated with the square and cube can be used to drastically increase parallelisation.
-This is accomplished by combining knowledge of irreducible representations with either an explicit or numerical block-diagonalisation procedure.
-In the case of the cube there is a drastic increase in parallelisation, where in the case of permutation symmetry we go from 2 to 8 independent numerical problems, each with much matrices of significantly smaller dimension.
-While we focussed on monomial bases for simplicity everything translates to multivariate orthogonal polynomials, which on squares and cubes have the exact same representation structure as the monomial basis.
+Symmetry can be used to decouple \addition{discretisations} of partial differential equations into independent solves.
+This is standard practice for \addition{horizontal/vertical reflections (via even-odd bases), translations (via Fourier bases)} and rotations \addition{(via spherical harmonics)} but we have seen how \addition{discrete} symmetry groups like those associated with the square and cube can \addition{also} be used for parallelisation.
+This is accomplished by \addition{incorporating} knowledge of irreducible representations \addition{in the construction of a symmetry-adapted basis, computed in practice via} either an explicit or numerical block-diagonalisation procedure.
+In the case of the cube \addition{with octohedral symmetry we can parallelise across 20 independent systems, or with permutation symmetry across 8 independent systems.
+When compared to using only reflection symmetry each linear system is notably smaller, hence can be solved significantly faster.} While we focussed on \addition{bases built from monomials} for simplicity everything translates to multivariate orthogonal polynomials, which on squares and cubes have the exact same \addition{construction procedure as the monomial basis.
+While prior work in the 1970--2000s focussed on finite element methods where the techniques have limited practical implications, due in part to the success of multigrid, we view these techniques as a valuable tool in the arsenal of global spectral methods where multigrid is not available. }